Your vote helps decide which projects get funded. The projects with the highest number of votes will receive funding.

 Community ideas

-Land managers and landowners will use local insights to inform project applications for upgrades to existing parks and the development of new green spaces in eligible areas.
+Land managers and landowners used local insights to inform project applications for upgrades to existing parks and the development of new green spaces in eligible areas.

-Project applications will be assessed for alignment with community feedback alongside the other assessment criteria outlined in the Program Guidelines.
+Project applications were assessed for alignment with community feedback alongside the other assessment criteria outlined in the Round 1 Program Guidelines.

 Community voting